catgoose/crooner/README.md

 #### Note for Development (Don’t Let the Session Look Fake)

 If you’re using an in-memory session store and you restart the server, your session’s gone.
 But Crooner’s got you: he’ll just restart the login flow and keep you moving.
 For production, use a persistent session store (Redis, SQLite, whatever keeps your decals safe).

+## Questions?
+PRs?
+Hecklers?

+Open an issue, send a PR, or just shout “Crooner!” into the night.
+We'll hear you.
+But you gotta be right next to me for it to look real.

+When I was a kid, I fell into a river and a fish bumped me out.
+I was supposed to die.
+But a fish bumped me out with its nose.
+That was the earth telling me I'm supposed to do something great.
+And I know that's the Driving Crooner.
+It has to be.
+You know what I mean, James?

+## License

+MIT, baby!
+Use it, fork it, remix it—just don't try to make it look fake.